andr-ew/brds/README.md

 consider playhead control in place of top/bottom keybaord row
 - mlr style, with cuts & sublooping
 - in synced mode, this would be synced to beats/bars (depending on pattern length)

+## +?

+arpegiator
+- in syncronous modes, this would offer some nice quantized stuff to contrast the more freeform layers

+op-z style non-realtime sequencing (based around play & paused states)